 The camp itself sits in an abandoned seaside resort in Myrsini in western Greece, where huts have been restored to accommodate 300 Syrian families.
 They have access to WiFi, informal Greek classes, local schools or onsite education, and vouchers to buy fresh produce for their meals.

 Seeing the camp made me feel very proud of my Greek heritage; however, the organisers were very frank in describing this camp as a best practice example.
 The situation is more dire on the islands of Chios – where my own family is from – and Lesbos, where international organisations like Oxfam have condemned the inhumane conditions of refugee camps.

-I was heartened, however, to see how welcoming the local community was of refugees.
+I was heartened, however, to see how welcoming the local community was to refugees.
 The biggest issue for them is that Greece is seen as an interim country on the way to Italy, Germany or France.
-The Greek government is increasingly encouraging people to become citizens, and is working to progress integration policies and processes.
+The Greek government is increasingly encouraging people to become citizens and is working to progress integration policies and processes.